Dotty was always convinced she could take "care" of herself, and then something changed.

 She was not accepting of care.

-When I arrived on the scene rarely a day went by where she didn't say, "get out, I can take 'care' of myself".
+When I arrived on the scene in 2003 to take care of Dotty a day rarely went by where Dotty would say, "get out, I can take 'care' of myself".

 Dotty started saying, Bobby is taking good care of me.
 She said this over and over and to anyone that would listen.
 She would tell people she knew, and people she didn't know.